 Tax Base: Net tax capacity of commercial-industrial, public utility, railroad, mineral, and seasonal recreational property.
-Net tax capacity is the estimated market value multiplied by the net class rate (page 55).
-For seasonal recreational property, the class rate for the first \$76,000 of market value is 0.4% rather than 1%.
+Net tax capacity is the estimated market value multiplied by the net class rate (page 56).
+For commercial-industrial, public utility, and railroads, the first \$100,000 of market value is excluded from the state general property tax base.

 Rate: Tax rate is determined annually to equal the mandated levy.
-The levy was \$592 million for 2002 and for subsequent years is increased by the rate of increase in the implicit price deflator for state and local government consumption expenditures and gross investment.
-Of the total amount, 95% is levied on commercial-industrial property and 5% on seasonal residential recreational property.
-For taxes payable in 2017, the rate is 46.00% for commercial-industrial property and 20.82% for seasonal residential recreational property.
+The levy for commercial-industrial property is \$784,590,000.
+The levy for seasonal residential recreational property is \$44,190,000.
+For taxes payable in 2019, the rate is 41.00% for commercial-industrial property and 20.00% for seasonal residential recreational property.